agoodshort/dotfiles/README.md

 ## Scripts

 Scripts under the Windows directory will run because they finish with `.ps1` extension. `.sh` scripts are not run on Windows machines.
+Based on this: https://www.chezmoi.io/reference/target-types/#scripts-on-windows

 ## To-Do